reallyenglish/ansible-role-rabbitmq/README.md

 ## `rabbitmq_users`

 This is a list of dict.
 Each element is passed to `rabbitmq_user` ansible module.
-Th following arguments of the module are supported.
+The following arguments of the module are supported.

 | Argument | Mandatory? |
 |----------|------------|